ovrn/Chinese-LLaMA-Alpaca-wiki/Model-Inference-and-Deployment.md

-We mainly provide the following three ways for inference and local deployment.
+We mainly provide the following ways for inference and local deployment.

 ### llama.cpp
 A tool for quantizing model and deploying on local CPU